robertrittmuller/tf-video/README.md

 ## Features

- - Ability to detect & train for various features in both images and video.
  - Can utilize virtually any trained model (Inception Resnet V2, Mobilenet, etc) via TF-SLIM.
  - Runs under both Linux and Windows (Python 3.6.x).
  - Silly fast, even on CPU for detection.
 Using an GTX 1060 Nvidia GPU it can perform analysis of a two-hour video in less than 7 minutes even using